Risk Controlled Image Retrieval: Method

-In \sysname, we denote the risk of a image retrieval system by $\rho$, which is defined as the probability of a retrieval set missing all ground truth samples of the given query sample:
+We denote the risk of an image retrieval system $\mathcal{R}$ by $\rho(\mathcal{R})$, defined as the expected value, over a set $\mathcal{Q}$ of query samples, on the case that the retrieval set misses \emph{all} true nearest neighbors:

-where $\mathcal{R}$ denotes a generic retrieval system as in (\ref{eq_rk}), $\mathcal{S}$ denotes retriving all ground truth samples, and $\ell$ indicates if the retrieval set misses all ground truth samples:
+where $\mathcal{R}$ denotes a generic retrieval function as in \cref{eq_rk}, $\mathcal{S}(X)$ means retrieving all true nearest neighbors of $X$, and $\ell$ indicates if the retrieval set misses all true nearest neighbors: